 - Special local needs registrations under Section 24(c)

 Emergency Exemptions Under Section 18

 Section 18 of FIFRA provides that the Administrator of EPA may exempt certain federal and state agencies from any provision of the Act if it is determined that emergency conditions exist.
-A Section 18 authorizes EPA to allow states to use an unregistered use of a pesticide, or a pesticide that does not have a tolerance for the food or feed crop to be treated, for a limited time.
-Uses with existing tolerances can be registered under FIFRA Section 3 or 24(c).
+Section 18 authorizes EPA to allow states to use an unregistered use of a pesticide, or a pesticide that does not have a tolerance for the food or feed crop to be treated, for a limited time.

 EPA regulations for Section 18 provide four types of emergency exemptions: specific, public health, quarantine, and crisis.

 Special Local Needs Registrations - Section 24(c)